jwwojak/jwwojak.github.io/docs/index.md

 Hi and welcome.
 My name is Joe Wojak.
 I'm a technical writer in NYC.

-This site contains my resume and technical writing guide.
+This site contains my resume and technical writing samples.

-!!! info "Demo status"
-    Some pages may be blank or incomplete.
-Links might redirect to placeholder text.

 ## Next steps

 - See [Work Experience](resume/resume.md) for information about me and a link to my downloadable resume.

 - See the [Writing Samples section](samples/samples-intro.md) for examples of my work.

-- See the [Writing Guide section](guide/intro.md) for my ideas about writing, styling, and organizing technical documentation.

 Thanks for stopping by.